 If that lot hasn’t completely exhausted the little treasures, check out some of the other great family-friendly entertainment on offer.

-Sports fans can catch the Glasgow Warriors rugby team at their home ground in Scotstoun or head to the Emirates Arena to watch the Glasgow Rocks in action – Scotland’s only professional basketball team.
-Look out for half time entertainment from the Scottish Rockettes dance troupe too!
+Sports fans can catch the Glasgow Warriors rugby team at their home ground in Scotstoun or head to the Emirates Arena to watch the UWS Sirens netball team or Glasgow Rocks basketball team in action.
+Look out for the halftime entertainment from the Scottish Rockettes dance troupe too!

 North of the city centre, all the action is at the Peugeot Ashfield Stadium where you can experience the thrill of the Glasgow Tigers Speedway.

 Glasgow is a very walkable city but to make the most of your time there are some inexpensive transport options to keep you on the move.
 Top of the list has to be the City Sightseeing Bus Tour, a great way to get around some of the city’s top attractions while learning loads of fun and fascinating facts.
 The service operates every 15 minutes, seven days a week.
 The tour also has a ‘Ghoulish Glasgow’ commentary, specially created for the kids, featuring ghastly, ghostly facts about the city’s history – sure to delight your little devils!